FrederikGantzel/Distributed_Matrix_Multiplication_Algorithms/README.md

 # Distributed_Matrix_Multiplication_Algorithms
 Final project for the course CS599 - "High Performance Computing", NAU Spring Semester 2021

 This is probably my favorite course I took at NAU, and this final project is a big part of what made it so enjoyable.
+Big thanks to Dr. Gowanlock for some great assignments.

 ## Installation
 Download the "High_Performance_Computing" folder.
 To run a program, set the directory to the location of that specific program, and refer to the README file of that program for instructions about how to compile and run.